 Panchakarma

 Panchakarma is a deep and thorough cleanse to remove ama and excess doshas.
-It is very effective at relieving deep seated diseases and for improving physical and mental health.
+It is very effective at relieving deep seated diseases and for improving physical and mental health, and elderly health.
 An annual panchakarma by a qualified practitioner is recommended.

 References